 I spent the past few days listening to founders of seed-stage – and often pre-revenue – startups pitch their worth to potential investors at TechCrunch Disrupt in San Francisco.
-I was looking for companies that would make good investments for our First Stage Investor members (click here to sign up and discover some startups worth investing in).
+I was looking for companies that would make good investments for our First Stage Investor members.

 It’s a scene I’m extremely familiar with.
 In fact, I’ve been on both sides of the equation.
 I’ve asked for funding before.
 And, as I was this week, I’ve been the investor (or represented the investor).